-The most common side effects reported are more frequent mild upper respiratory tract infections (common cold, sinus infections), nausea, cough, and fever.
-More serious infections such as tuberculosis reactivation can also occur and screening for this is needed before starting upadacitinib.
+The most common side effects reported are mild upper respiratory tract infections (common cold, sinus infections), nausea, cough, and fever.
 Infections may need treatment and upadacitinib may need to be stopped for a while if you develop infection, so it is important to contact your doctor for advice.

 Less common or rare possible side effects:

-- Increases in lipid (cholesterol) levels have been noted in some patients when taking upadacitinib.
-This effect may be seen early in treatment and your doctor will monitor your blood results.
+- Increases in lipid (cholesterol) levels have been noted in some patients when taking upadacitinib and will be checked using blood tests.

-- Liver function abnormalities have been seen.
+- Changes in liver function have been seen.
 It is recommended to have regular liver function tests.

-- Upadacitinib increases the risk of getting shingles and vaccination for this should be discussed with your rheumatologist before starting treatment.
+- Upadacitinib increases the risk of getting shingles.
+If you get a painful skin rash with blisters inform your doctor immediately.
+Vaccination for shingles should be discussed with your rheumatologist before starting treatment.